Coin Flipper — Flip a Coin Online

 // P(rand >= 0.5) = 0.5 → 50% Tails

 Modern JavaScript engines use the xorshift128+ algorithm internally, seeded by system entropy (CPU timing noise, OS randomness).
-This produces values that pass all standard randomness tests, making it suitable for simulations, games, classroom experiments, and any application where a fair binary outcome is needed.
+This produces values that pass all standard NIST randomness tests, making it statistically indistinguishable from a fair physical coin for games, classroom experiments, and decision-making.
+For a deeper look at random number generation, see our Random Number Generator.

 True Randomness vs. Pseudo-Randomness

-Virtual coin flippers use pseudo-random number generators, not truly random sources.
-For almost all practical purposes — games, decisions, classroom experiments — they behave as fair coins.
-The distinction matters only in cryptography or high-security applications.
+Virtual coin flippers use pseudo-random number generators (PRNGs), not truly random sources.
+For all practical uses — coin flips, games, decisions, experiments — they behave as perfectly fair coins.

 | Property | Pseudo-Random (PRNG) | True Random (HRNG) |